 Play board games or video games

 Board games are a fun way to kill time.
 Gather your friends or family and have a game night.
 There are so many great board games out there to choose from.
 Another option is video games.
 Not everyone enjoys video games, but for those that do, it will be easy to log a few hours.
 Find something you enjoy playing, or try out a new game.
 If you are looking for new games to try, but don’t want to break the bank, hit up your local thrift store.
 Those are great places to find games for cheap.
-We got Rockem Sockem Robots for almost nothing a few years back and it’s a fantastic quick game to play.
+We got Rock ‘Em Sock ‘Em Robots a few years back and it’s a fantastic quick game to play.
+Another favorite is Catan as it takes a while to play so it’s a great way to pass the afternoon.

 Declutter your home

 While you are stuck inside, take some time to evaluate the stuff in your home.
 Winter is an excellent time to declutter.
-Start with a room or a certain category of items and get to sorting them.
+Start with a room or a certain category of items.
 You may be surprised by how much you can find in a room like your bathroom that you no longer need.
 Those clothes that don’t fit anymore but you are holding onto just in case they do one day, get rid of them.
 That pair of jeans with the rip you have been intending to fix for two years?
 Toss them!
 Those items that make you unhappy every time you see them?
 Put them in a box and take them to a donation center.
 Clear out your space and it will help improve your mood, even on those bitterly cold days.

 Home improvement projects